atrocore/atrocore/docs/en/user-guide/dashboards-and-dashlets-core.md

 ![Dashlet remove](../../_assets/dashboards-and-dashlets/dashlet-remove-core.jpg)

-TreoCore also allows you to create entity records right from the corresponding dashlet using the `Create 'entity'` option of the actions menu:
+AtroCore also allows you to create entity records right from the corresponding dashlet using the `Create 'entity'` option of the actions menu:

 ![Create record option](../../_assets/dashboards-and-dashlets/create-record-option.jpg)